apps-cesoc-pucp/Dart-Challenges/1_simple_sum/README.md

 # CHALLENGE 1: A VERY BIG SUM

 ## Problem
-Calculate and print the sum of the elements in an array, keeping in mind that some of those integers may be quite large.
+Calculate and print the sum of the elements in an array, keeping in mind that some of those numbers may be quite large.

 ## Input Format
 The first line of the input consists of an integer **`n`**.
-The next line contains  space-separated integers contained in the array.
+The next line contains  space-separated numbers contained in the array.

 ## Output Format
-Print the integer sum of the elements in the array.
+Print the sum of the elements in the array.

 ## Constraints